-- (c) At the end of the operating day, Asian rice based noodles that have been kept at room temperature for more than four hours shall be destroyed in a manner approved by the local enforcement agency. - (d) For purposes of this section, an "Asian rice based noodle" is defined as a confection that contains rice powder, water, wheat starch, and vegetable cooking oil.
+(c) At the end of the operating day, Asian rice-based noodles that have been kept at room temperature for more than four hours shall be destroyed in a manner approved by the local enforcement agency.

+(d) (1) For purposes of this section, an "Asian rice-based noodle" means a rice-based pasta that contains rice powder, water, wheat starch, vegetable cooking oil, and optional ingredients to modify the pH or water activity, or to provide a preservative effect.
 The ingredients shall not include any animal fats or any other products derived from animals.
-An Asian rice based noodle is prepared by using a traditional method that includes cooking by steaming at not less than 130 degrees Fahrenheit, for not less than four minutes. - (e) All manufacturers of Asian rice based noodles shall place a label on the Asian rice based noodle as prescribed by Section 111223.
+An Asian rice-based noodle is prepared by using a traditional method that includes cooking by steaming at not less than 130 degrees Fahrenheit, for not less than four minutes.